History of the Jews in the Netherlands: Portuguese Jewish merchants and Dutch prosperity

-Ashkenazim
+Ashkenazi Jews

-Many German Jews were also attracted later to the tolerant and independent Dutch provinces, generally after the mid-17th century, whichof one example could be the Haham Tzvi.
-Unlike the more acculturated Iberian Jews, most of these were displaced residents of Jewish ghettos escaping persecution.
-In addition they were displaced by the violence of the Thirty Year War (1618–1648) in other parts of northern Europe, and local expulsions, as well as the 1648 Khmelnytsky uprising in what was then eastern Poland.
+In the 17th century, the Sephardi community was wealthier and more established institutionally than Ashkenazi Jews.
+Portuguese Jews looked down on the poorer, less educated Ashkenazi migrants from northern and central Europe.
+A large influx of Jewish refugees from Lithuania during the 1650s strained the Jewish system of poor relief established by the Portuguese Jews.
+Many Ashkenazim were drawn to the religiously tolerant and independent Dutch provinces, generally after the mid-17th century.
+One example could be the Haham Tzvi.
+Unlike the more central Iberian Jews, most of these were displaced residents of Jewish ghettos escaping persecution.
+In addition, they were displaced by the violence of the Thirty Year War (1618–1648) in other parts of northern Europe, and local expulsions, as well as the 1648 Khmelnytsky uprising in what was then eastern Poland.
 These poor immigrants were less welcomed.
 Their arrival in considerable number threatened the economic status of Amsterdam in particular, and with few exceptions they were turned away.
-They generally settled in rural areas, where they subsisted typically as peddlers and hawkers.
-Many smaller Jewish communities were started throughout the Dutch provinces.
+They generally settled in rural areas, where the men typically made a living as peddlers and hawkers.
+Many smaller Jewish communities were established throughout the Dutch provinces.